AnyFetch/developers.anyfetch.com/guides/creating/frontend.md

 ### First API call on `/status`

 Our first API calls will be a GET on `/status`.
 It will return the global status for the API and will be a way to make sure it is up and running.
-There is no need to be authentificated to call this endpoint, we will just need a simple ajax call:
+There is no need to be authenticated to call this endpoint, we will just need a simple ajax call:

 ```javascript
 // Get the API status